vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/14_gayA.md

 [Vol.

 (on the south).
 At each of these three there is a sraddha.
 Then the pilgrim goes to the Phalgutirtha, which is the best of all (Gayā) tirthas.
 The pilgrim performs tarpana and śrāddha with pindas on Phalgu.
 This śrāddha at Phalgu results in mukti for the performer and also for those for whose benefit it is performed (muktir-bhavati kartēnām pitrnām śrāddhataḥ sadā, Vāyu 110.13).
 It is stated that Phalgu is Ādi-Gadādhara himself in a fluid form.1500 By bath in Phalgu and seeing Gadādhara a man saves himself, ten ancestors and ten descend ants.
 Then he worships Gadādhara by a bath with pañcāmrla after bowing 1500a to Vasudeva, Sankarsana, Pradyumna, Aniruddha, Visṇu, Sridhara.
 On the 2nd day of the Pañca tīrthi rites (i. e.
 4th day from entering Gayā) the pilgrim should repair to Dharmāranya which is so-called because Dharma per formed a sacrifice there.
 Then the pilgrim should bathe in the Matangavāpi (which is situated in Dharmāranya), then he should perform tarpana, śrāddha and pindadāna at the well called Brahmatirtha and also in the space between Brahma tirtha and Brahmayūpa; then bow to Brahmā and Dharm eśvara.
 1501 He should bow to the Mahābodhi tree (i. e. the sacred pippala) and perform srāddha also underneath it.
 Agni 115.
 34-37 and Nāradīya (uttara) 45.
 104 refer to these tirthas.
-On the third day of the Pañcatirthi rites (i. e. on 5th day from entering Gayā) the pilgrim should bathe in Brahmasaras and perform śrāddha with pindas between the Brahmaküpa and the Yüpa (sacrificial post ) raised by Brahmā when he performed a sacrifice.
-By this śrāddha the pilgrim saves his pitrs.1502 He should go round the Brahma-yüpa and bow
+On the third day of the Pañcatirthi rites (i. e. on 5th day from entering Gayā) the pilgrim should bathe in Brahmasaras and perform śrāddha with pindas between the Brahmakūpa and the Yūpa (sacrificial post ) raised by Brahmā when he performed a sacrifice.
+By this śrāddha the pilgrim saves his pitrs.1502 He should go round the Brahma-yūpa and bow

 1500. गङ्गापादोदकं विष्णोः फल्गादिगदाधरः। स्वयं हि द्रवरूपेण तस्माद्गङ्गाधिकं ras: Il art.
 111. 16.